 The usage of this style should work in tandem with the content, with the goal of making it cohesive and clear to the audience.

 High Key Lighting vs Low Key Lighting?

-There is a high key lighting and low-key lighting.
+There is high-key lighting and low-key lighting.
 So, what does the low-key lighting do?

-Is it just the same but less light?
+Is it just the same but with less light?

 Well, if you thought that it is just the same but darker then you are correct!
 It is not entirely wrong that low-key lighting is the darker and edgier brother of the two.

 Being the opposite of high-key photos is not easy.

 The technique itself requires much darker tones, shadows, and really deep blacks.
 All of this is done to create a photo with very minimal amounts of mid-tones and whites.